delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can I Access Sealed Civil Court Records

 According to the Policies on Public Access to Judicial Records from the diverse courts in the State of Delaware, sealed records cannot be accessed by the general public.
-This includes all cases, whole files or portions of files that were sealed to the eyes of the public based on court orders, or decisions by an appropriate court.
+This includes cases, whole files or portions of files that were sealed to the eyes of the public based on court orders, or decisions by an appropriate court.

 Are Juvenile Civil Records Open to the Public?